 Drop-in advising takes place on Monday and Wednesday from 2:00 to 4:45 p.m. at the ISS office.
 ISS advisors are available to see students for quick questions during drop-in advising.
 For complicated cases, please call the ISS office to schedule an appointment.

-This interactive session provides new international students with resources for living in New York City and studying at The New School.
-Students learn about on- and off-campus activities as well as how to cope with the social and cultural adjustment.
-Check back after July 15, 2013 for date and location.
+This interactive session provides information and resources to help international students adjust to New York City and The New School.
+Learn about on- and off-campus student activities and get tips for successful social and cultural adjustment.

 If you have any questions, contact an ISS Student Ambassador at firstname.lastname@example.org.
 Ambassadors are continuing international students who welcome and assist new international students.
 You can also join the ISS Circle on Facebook.